lkfce101/Component-Project/doc/01-component-brainstorming/01-component-brainstorming.md

       Answer, explain, and give at least one example:
       - yes, the shuffle method could be done by using remove(int index) with a random index and then using add to add it to a temp deck then transferring back to original, or the viewTop(int i) could be a loop using look(int index).

-- Component Design #2: <!-- TODO: give component a name then delete this comment -->
+- Component Design #2: Music Playlist
   - **Description**:
-    - <!-- TODO: describe your component then delete this comment -->
+    - This component models a music playlist with songs stored as strings.
+The component would allow for in depth modification of the playlist.
   - **Kernel Methods**:
-    - <!-- TODO: list kernel methods then delete this comment -->
+    - void add(String song) appends song to end of this
+    - void add(String song, int index) places song at position index in this
+    - String remove(String song) returns and removes first occurence of song from this.
+    - String remove(int index) returns and removes song at position index
+    - String song(int index) returns, doesnt remove song at index
+    - int size() reports size of this
+    - Boolean isEmpty() reports whether playlist is empty or not

   - **Secondary Methods**:
-    - <!-- TODO: list secondary methods then delete this comment -->
+    - void shuffle() shuffles order of songs in this
+    - String play() plays (removes and returns) next (top) song of this
+    - Playlist viewNext(int i) returns, doesnt remove next i songs in this
+    - Boolean contains(String song) reports whether song is in this
+    - int songLocation(String song) returns index of first occurence of song in this
+    - void repeatSong(String song, int times) places 'times' copies of song at front of this
+    - void clean() removes (if present) any duplicate occurences of a song in this
+    - void merge(Playlist playlist) appends 'playlist' to the end of this

   - **Additional Considerations** (*note*: "I don't know" is an acceptable answer for each of the following questions):
     - Would this component be mutable?
 Answer and explain:
-      - <!-- TODO: provide an argument then delete this comment -->
+      - Yes because the playlist is constantly being changed
     - Would this component rely on any internal classes (e.g., `Map.Pair`)?
       Answer and explain:
-      - <!-- TODO: provide an argument then delete this comment -->
+      - probably, it will most likely utilize sequence
     - Would this component need any enums or constants (e.g., `Program.Instruction`)?
 Answer and explain:
-      - <!-- TODO: provide an argument then delete this comment -->
+      - no
     - Can you implement your secondary methods using your kernel methods?
       Answer, explain, and give at least one example:
-      - <!-- TODO: provide an argument then delete this comment -->
+      - yes, merge could be made by doing add(string song) for every song in 'playlist'

-- Component Design #3: <!-- TODO: give component a name then delete this comment -->
+- Component Design #3: Dice Roll Tracker
   - **Description**:
-    - <!-- TODO: describe your component then delete this comment -->
+    - This component models the rolling of a die and tracks previous rolls.
+The purpose is to allow for dice rolling and then using the history of rolls to apply modifiers or check for special rolls.
   - **Kernel Methods**:
-    - <!-- TODO: list kernel methods then delete this comment -->
+    - int roll(int size) returns an integer value from 1-size inclusive, returns it, and also adds it to history
+    - int rollBetween(int min, int max) returns an integer valye from min to max inclusive, returns, and adds to history
+    - int size() reports number of recorded rolls
+    - boolean isEmpty() reports whether any rolls have been done yet
+    - int getRoll(int index) returns the value of the roll at index in history
   - **Secondary Methods**:
-    - <!-- TODO: list secondary methods then delete this comment -->
+    - int previous(int i) returns value of most recent i rolls in this
+    - Sequence<Integer>?? history() returns all recorded rolls in this
+    - boolean isCrit(int critValue) returns if previous roll in this was a crit
+    - int applyMult(double mult) applies multiplier to most recent roll in this, adjusts and returns that new value (note--rounds down to keep integer values);
+    - int averageRoll() returns integer average roll of all rolls in this
+    - int mostRolled() returns value of most common roll value in this
+    - int highestRoll() returns value of highest roll in this
+    - int lowestRoll() returns value of lowest roll in this
   - **Additional Considerations** (*note*: "I don't know" is an acceptable answer for each of the following questions):
     - Would this component be mutable?
 Answer and explain:
-      - <!-- TODO: provide an argument then delete this comment -->
+      - yes, the tracker changes size and the values in the tracker can change
     - Would this component rely on any internal classes (e.g., `Map.Pair`)?
       Answer and explain:
-      - <!-- TODO: provide an argument then delete this comment -->
+      - probably, once again this may be built in a sequence
     - Would this component need any enums or constants (e.g., `Program.Instruction`)?
 Answer and explain:
-      - <!-- TODO: provide an argument then delete this comment -->
+      - not likely unless i were to declare like a permanent critical probability that applies to every roll
     - Can you implement your secondary methods using your kernel methods?
       Answer, explain, and give at least one example:
-      - <!-- TODO: provide an argument then delete this comment -->
+      - yes, mostRolled could be implimented by using getRoll(index) for every roll in this and keeping track of which shows up the most often

 ## Post-Assignment